bmax121/BudHook/README.md

 * `BudHelpers`: High-level API for convenient hook.Like `XposedHelper`.
 * `BudBridge`: Export two core functions for hook: `hookMethod`,`hookManyMethod`.
 * `BudCallBack`: Provide `beforeCall` and `afterCall` for subclass overrides.Like `XC_MethodHook`
-* `BudCallBack.MethodHookParams`: Wraps information about the method call and allows to influence it.Basic types will be boxed or unboxed automatically.
+* `BudCallBack.MethodHookParams`: Wraps information about the method call and allows to influence it.Basic types will be boxed or unboxed automatically.`setResult` function will prevents the call to the original method.
 ## TODO
-`Add an API(replaceCall) or early-return support(setResult).`

 ## Note
 * TurboDex is useful to avoid some problem that caused by optimization.
 * Notice the capacity initialized of YAHFA.